tidalcycles/tidal-doc/docs/configuration/Multi-User Tidal.md

 Network tempo sharing is one way of synchronizing Tidal to other instances running on different computers.
 This approach is more complex and "hands-on" than the ones described above.
 They might be better suited to more advanced / technically skilled users.

+Note: This method does not work as of Tidal 1.9.
+Consider using [Native Link Protocol Synchronization](#native-link-protocol-synchronization) instead.

 ### 1) Sync computer clocks

 Ensure that the system clocks of all the computers are already in sync.
 This can be done by making sure the computers are *syncing with a network clock via system settings*, but this isn't ideal.
 Under the hood that uses `ntpd`, which is designed for slowly bringing computers into synchrony over the internet, not for quickly getting computers in sync locally.